jg707808/isadevopsr1/02-docker-project/db/README.md

 ## Configure

-Rename the `.env.list.example` file to `.env.list`.\
+Rename the `env.list.example` file to `env.list`.\
-Set the values of the environment variables in the `.env.list` file.
+Set the values of the environment variables in the `env.list` file.

 ## Run